omicreativedev/ThemeSwitcher/.github/Pull_Request_Template.md

 <!-- If so, What's the issue number? -->
 Issue Number: #ISSUE_NUMBER

+# Changes made
+_What are the changes that you have applied?_

 ### Contribution
 _What is the category of your contribution?_
 - [ ] (a) Page